NadiaFortune/Password-Generator/README.md

 ## **Credits**

-The following resources were used to research the coding funcionality for the successful deployment in the console: YouTube, w3schools, and MDN.
+The following resources were used to research the coding funcionality for the successful deployment of the application: YouTube, w3schools, and MDN.

 I did not use a tutor guidance session for this challenge.